Frequently Asked Questions

 - Between October of 2016 and March of 2017, the number of volunteers at IINE offices has tripled to 217 people, providing 13,000 hours of service during this period.
 In the first part of 2017, more than 1,000 community members participated in our events to learn about our work and to support refugees and immigrants.

-+ How is the Institue funded?
++ How is the International Institue funded?

 + How do the three sites – Boston, Lowell, and Manchester – interact with one another?

 IINE’s central office located in Boston provides the three IINE field offices – Boston, Lowell, and Manchester, NH – with operational and administrative support including financial management, fundraising, contract execution and management, payroll, billing, accounts payable, general accounting, financial reporting, acquisitions requests, human resources management, program assistance and quality control.
-The structure is designed to allow field office staff to focus on providing high quality programming and services to clients.
+The structure allows field office staff to focus on providing high quality programming and services to clients.
 Staff in parallel site programming interact with each other frequently and attend common training programs.

 Impact of the President's Executive Order